danieltome/bash-profile/README.md

 Apache and the usuals.

-# How to use this?
+# Bash profile: How to use this?

 * Just edit the PATHS with what you require.
 * Then copy the bash_profile file in your home directory as .bash_profile